janiavdv/janiavdv.github.io/README.md

 ```

 to boot the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:4321](http://localhost:4321) to view it in your browser.
 The page reloads when you make edits locally.

 ## Created & Maintained with ♡ by Jania Vandevoorde

-- Original site design adapted from [Abdur Rahman Robin](https://robinrahman.me/)
+- Original site design adapted from [Astro Academia](https://github.com/maiobarbero/astro_academia/tree/demo)
-- Some elements inspired by [Paul Mineev](https://paul.mineev.me/)